Martin Luther King Day is observed on the third Monday of January every year in the US.

-Martin Luther King Jr. married to Coretta Scott on June 18, 1953.
+Martin Luther King Jr. married Coretta Scott on June 18, 1953.
 Coretta Scott was a friend of Martin Luther King Jr. at the University of Boston.
 Coretta Scott was an American author and civil rights, leader.
-She helped her husband in civil rights movement in a greater way.
+She helped her husband in the civil rights movement in a greater way.

 How Many Children did Martin Luther King Jr?